Post Summary: Things to do in Japan

 Walk Around Dotonbori

-Other Things to do in Japan
+Other Things to Do in Japan

 Nikko National Park

-Though stunning at all times of the year, the park is exquisite in autumn, when the tree’s leaves turn stunning shades of orange, red and yellow.
+Though stunning at all times of the year, the park is exquisite in autumn, when the tree’s leaves turn spectacular shades of orange, red, and yellow.
 There is an ancient Shogun’s mausoleum, the famous statue of Three Wise Monkeys, and more picturesque bridges and shrines than you’ll know what to do with.
 If you’d like to get in a little exercise, there are plenty of hiking trails too.

 Nippon Maru

-Though she’s getting a little long in the tooth, the old ship has been lovingly restored to near original condition.
+Located in the Port of Yokohama, the Nippon Maru is a 1930s wooden sailing ship that purportedly has enough miles to circumnavigate the globe dozens of times.
+Though she’s getting old, the boat has been lovingly restored to near-original condition.
 Over its lifespan, the ship has been a transport and training vessel and was still in use in the ’80s, when it was converted to a full-time museum.

 Matsumoto Castle

-It’s an easy walk from the Matsumoto metro station and there’s plenty of lodging in the area if you decide to spend a night or two.
+Most of its life was spent as a home and fortress to the warlords who reigned in Japan’s feudal period.
+The castle nearly collapsed in the 19th century but was refurbished three times in the last 100 years.
+It’s an easy walk from the Matsumoto metro station, and plenty of lodging if you decide to spend a night or two.
 The cost of the tickets to the castle includes entry to the Matsumoto City Museum as well.
-Heading to Matsumoto Castle is one of the best things to do in Japan in April as you might get the chance to see it among the cherry blossoms.
+Heading to Matsumoto Castle in April is one of the best things to do in Japan, as you might get the chance to see it among the cherry blossoms.

 Himeji Castle

-In contrast to the dar Matsumoto Castle, Himeji castle – located in the Hyogo Prefecture – is bright-white, giving it the name ‘White Egret’ or ‘White Heron Castle.’
-Considered the finest example of purely Japanese architecture, the castle complex includes 83 buildings, perpendicular stone walls, as well as a moat and defensive guard posts.
-These structures served it well through the tumultuous centuries of Japan’s feudal period, which was characterized by constant warring between the various warlords who exerted control over areas of Japan’s countryside.
+In contrast to the dar Matsumoto Castle, Himeji Castle – located in the Hyogo Prefecture – is bright white, giving it the name ‘White Egret’ or ‘White Heron Castle.’
+Considered the finest example of purely Japanese architecture, the castle complex includes 83 buildings, perpendicular stone walls, a moat, and defensive guard posts.

 Beach Time at Okinawa

-The southernmost islands in the Japanese archipelago, the Yaeyama Islands – of which Okinawa is part – are home to white sand beaches, impossibly blue skies, and palm trees swaying in the stiff Pacific breeze like few other places on earth.
-If you’d been blindfolded, teleported, and plopped down here and weren’t sure where you were, you might think Hawaii, especially due to the American influence which comes with the large US Navy and Air Force bases nearby.
+The southernmost islands in the Japanese archipelago, the Yaeyama Islands – of which Okinawa is part – are home to white sand beaches, impossibly blue skies, and palm trees swaying in the stiff Pacific breeze like few other places on Earth.

-Peppered with hotels in every price range and with lots of scenic views and places to relax, eat and drink, this may be the most satisfying time you’ll spend in Japan.
+If you’d been blindfolded, teleported, and plopped down here and weren’t sure where you were, you might think Hawaii, especially due to the American influence that comes with the large US Navy and Air Force bases nearby.
+Peppered with hotels in every price range and lots of scenic views and places to relax, eat, and drink, this may be the most satisfying time you’ll spend in Japan.

 Enjoy Happo One

 One of the best things to do in Japan in the winter is ski or snowboard.
-If you can’t make the trip all the way to Hokkaido to go skiing, the island of Honshu has some great ski resorts.
+If you can’t make the trip to Hokkaido to go skiing, the island of Honshu has some great ski resorts.
+Happo One is located on Mount Karamatsu in Hakuba, Japan, and is very easily accessible if you have the JR Pass.
+It is a good family-friendly resort with lots of skiable intermediate terrain.

 Surround yourself with Bunnies

-Rabbit Island, Japan.
+One of the most interesting places in Japan is Rabbit Island.
 Yes, you read that right.
-On the small Japanese Island of Okunoshima lies a land filled with enough Peter Cottontails to fulfill all your childhood dreams.
+On the small Japanese island of Okunoshima lies a land filled with enough Peter Cottontails to fulfill all your childhood dreams.
 During WWII, the isolated island served as a top-secret location for a poison gas factory.
 Rabbits were used as test subjects for chemical weapons such as tear and mustard gas.
+Now, there are more than 1000 bunnies on this island living wild and free, and you can go there and cover yourself with them all (as long as you have some food).

-You will get to a booth with a giant bunny billboard.
-From the mainland to Okunoshima takes less than 20 minutes and takes about 12 mins costing 620 ¥.
+The only way to Rabbit Island is via the Okunoshima ferry.
+From the mainland to Okunoshima, it takes less than 20 minutes and about 12 minutes, costing 620 ¥.
 Make sure to bring some change with you so you can purchase rabbit food.
-Don’t bring your own food and feed it to the rabbits, it’s not good for their digestion.
+Please don’t bring your food and feed it to the rabbits; human food is bad for their digestion.

 Get Inspired on Naoshima

-A lot of the museums, installations, and sculptures was installed by the Benesse Corporation.
 The Benesse House is an interesting art museum/art hotel to visit.
 Besides that I recommend walking around and seeing the interesting sculptures, there’s also a bus to take you around the island.
+Apart from the art, the island has all the features you could want on a sunny day: Sandy beaches and beautiful water.

 Things to Eat in Japan